writing-resources/awesome-scientific-writing/README.md

 Supplementary files and tools.

 - [Cicero](https://cicero.xyz/) - Python package which renders HTML presentations
-  from markdown source using remark or reveal.js :link:.
+  from Markdown source using remark or reveal.js :link:.
 - [docutils](https://docutils.sourceforge.io/docs/) - Python package which can
   convert reStructuredText into various formats and provides command-line tools to do it :link:.